-3.2 Creating input (PostScript and EPS) for PStill
+3.2 Creating suitable input files (PostScript and EPS) for PStill

 PostScript isn't PostScript - each printer driver is free to write special commands, elements and other settings into a PostScript file, usually this process is controlled by the setup of the printer driver or the application setting in the case of EPS files.
-Here are the most suitable setup options:
+It is of great importance to create suitable input files for PStill as it cannot know about the specialties of every printer driver in existence.

-To create PostScript for PStill please install a new printer in Windows and select the printer type manually:
+To create PostScript for PStill please install a new printer in Windows: